catuhana/rive/rive-standby/README.md

 # rive-standby

-`rive-standby` is an implementation of a special structure that processes incoming items and allows tasks to wait for some specific event that satisfies some given condition.
+`rive-standby` is an implementation of a special bystander that processes incoming events and allows tasks to wait for some specific event that satisfies some given condition.

 Suppose we want to wait in our client for a ✅ or ❌ response from a certain user to confirm an action.
 To do this, we can use application-level state or create a special stream that filters incoming events from the main event loop, but this is not very convenient and may not always be suitable.
 And that's what this crate is for.